git-lfs/git-lfs/docs/api.md

 ## Callbacks

-Git Media clients issue a GET or OPTIONS preflight request, which can potentially return a "callback" link relation.
+When Git Media clients issue a POST request to initiate an object upload, the response can potentially return a "callback" link relation.
 If given, The Git Media server expects a POST to the callback href after a successful upload.
 Git Media clients send:

 * `oid` - The String OID of the Git Media object.
 * `status` - The HTTP status of the redirected PUT request.